cwill83247/dogFriendlyCamping/README.md

 ## ADD IMAGE of screens -----

 # Purpose
 The purpose of this site, is to provide a front end to a searchable database of dog friendly camping venues.
-It is intedned to allow users to register, login and add camping vanues that are suitable for dogs
+It is intended to allow users to register, login and add camping venues that are suitable for dogs
-It is intended to demonstrate some of the skills I have learnt, in HTML,CSS, Javascript, Python, JINJA templating and MongoDB to meet the criteria of milestone 3
+It is intended to demonstrate some of the skills I have learnt, in HTML,CSS, Javascript, Python,Flask, JINJA templating and MongoDB to meet the criteria of milestone 3

-The site is aimed at Adults of all ages, the idea was inspired by the addition fo a dog to the family, and need to find venues/sites that allow dogs.
+The site is aimed at Adults of all ages, the idea was inspired by the addition of a dog to the family, and need to find camping venues/sites that allow dogs.

 # Live Site
-The live site is published here using github pages - https://cwill83247.github.io/mufccardgame/
+The live site is published here using Heroku - https://dogfriendlycamping.herokuapp.com/

 # User Experience Design
 First Time Visitor Goals